08 Sep The Ultimate Guide: The Top 21 Kettlebell Exercises

 The swing, the squat, and the get up is where it all starts, then build up from there.

-In today’s fitness climate, many of us think we need to do all this “stuff.”
+In today’s fitness climate, many of us think we need to do many different things in our training.

-We just need to be exceptional at the fundamentals – this is the truth.
+We do need variety, but we also need to be exceptional at the fundamentals – this is the truth.

-Get ‘fancy’ later if you want more options.
+Get ‘cute and fancy‘ later if you want more options, but focus on fundamentals.

-Start with the fundamentals and go from there, that’s the best advice I can give you.
+Start with the fundamentals and go from there.
+That’s some of the best advice I can give you.